ABITCONSULT/alx-system_engineering-devops/0x00-shell_basics/README.md

-This code prints the working directory
+The 0-current_working_directory code prints the working directory The 1-listit lists the file(s) in a directory